Jyotipanwar1/capstoneproject/README.md

 # DATA DESCRIPTION

 The dataset consists of 27 numerical , 10 categorical and 2 datetime attributes .
 The ‘Salary’ attribute is used as the target variable.
+For every engineer, AMEO dataset provides anonymized bio data information along with their respective skill scores and employment outcome information.
+Specifically, the following information is available for every engineer:

 # Data preprocessing steps and EDA :
 There are null values present in the dataset which are present in columns ‘Job City’, ‘10board’, ‘12board’ that are hidden either in form of  0 or -1.
 The  categorical columns includes ‘Designation’, ‘Job City’, ‘10board’, ‘12board’  consist of lot of sub-categories that were rendered with specific categories.